kukas/masters-thesis/priorities.md

 - remove alphabet discussion from the paper results section

-- popsat tokmix

-- přidat tabulky s clusteringy do experiments

-- vyhodit: 2Here we have departed slightly from the recipe in the papers and used 1M lines per language
-    - popsat doopravdy jak jsem to udělal (opravené)

 - projít citace
-- přepsat konec introduction

 # Finished chapters

 - Results = (finished), waiting for Tomasz comments
     - possibly add the comparison between CPT and AR
 - Background = finished
-    - leda přidat pixel networks, character level, a přidávání tokenů do vocabu

 # Ideas